yuzi-zly/yuzi-zly.github.io/content/presentation/csmith/index.md

 ---
-title: Finding and Understanding Bugs in C Compilers [PLDI' 11]
+title: Finding and Understanding Bugs in C Compilers [PLDI 2011]

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.